Raffaele Marcellino: Career

+Collaborations and publications

-Raffaele collaborated with the Seymour Group, one of Australia's finest new music ensembles with music directors Anthony Fogg, then Mark Summerbell.
+Raffaele collaborated with the Seymour Group, an Australian new music ensemble, with music directors Anthony Fogg, then Mark Summerbell.
 The result of these collaborations were the ensemble works Whispers of Fauvel (1988), The Lottery in Babylon (1995) and Maze 1998.
 In 2000 Raffaele partnered with Greg White and the Seymour Group to create Sonic Bach (2000) for ABC Classic FM's The Listening Room produced by Andrew McLennan.
 Sonic Bach was produced for radio broadcast and also performed as a live show at the New Theatre (Newtown, NSW) and the Performance Space (when it was located at Cleveland St Redfern).

 Marcellino's music has been published by Reed Music, Currency Press, Opus House Press, Red House Editions, Grevillea Press and ABC Classics/Universal Music.